-Consult a authorized insolvency trustee: a wise choice!
+Consult a authorized insolvency trustee (formerly known as bankruptcy trustee since the 1950s): a wise choice!

-In a precarious financial situation, going to an authorized insolvency trustee is the assurance of using a professional with the necessary skills to help you.
+In a precarious financial situation, going to an authorized insolvency trustee (formerly known as bankruptcy trustee since the 1950s) is the assurance of using a professional with the necessary skills to help you.
 Since he or she is familiar with the laws (such as the Bankruptcy and Insolvency Act), he or she will be able to explain your responsibilities as a director and the protections to which you are entitled.

-After informing you of your options, your authorized insolvency trustee will create a management plan in accordance with your wishes.
+After informing you of your options, your authorized insolvency trustee (formerly known as bankruptcy trustee since the 1950s) will create a management plan in accordance with your wishes.
 He will act as quickly as possible to represent you before creditors and free you from the burden of your debts.
 Depending on your intentions and objectives, it can help you turn your finances around so that you can keep all or part of your business.

 If you choose to go into commercial bankruptcy, your advisor will supervise the end of the company's operations and then conduct an orderly liquidation of the company and its assets.
 In addition, it will ensure that the profits of the sale are properly allocated, in accordance with the process governed by law, and that the proceedings of unsecured creditors are suspended.
-Only an authorized insolvency trustee can legally manage a bankruptcy.
+Only an authorized insolvency trustee (formerly known as bankruptcy trustee since the 1950s) can legally manage a bankruptcy.

-At Bernier & Associates, authorized insolvency trustee, we have the skills to guide you through the options surrounding commercial bankruptcy, whether your company is located in Gatineau or elsewhere in Quebec or Ontario.
+At Bernier & Associates, authorized insolvency trustees (formerly known as bankruptcy trustees since the 1950s), we have the skills to guide you through the options surrounding commercial bankruptcy, whether your company is located in Gatineau or elsewhere in Quebec or Ontario.
 Contact us for more information!